Dr. med. Dirk Manski

 Second-line Therapy of Metastatic Bladder Carcinoma

-For second-line therapy of metastatic bladder carcinoma, the following therapeutic options exist for patients in good general condition:
+For second-line therapy of metastatic bladder carcinoma, the following therapeutic options exist:

 Immunotherapy for advanced bladder cancer:

 The agents mentioned below target the immune checkpoint "programmed cell death" signaling pathway, which enhances the cellular immune response against the tumor.
 Approval for second-line therapy was based on phase II data due to better tolerability compared to second-line chemotherapy and a relatively high rate of partial and complete remission in a disease with a very poor prognosis.
-Atezolizumab and pembrolizumab have been tested in phase III trials, and pembrolizumab has been shown to have a survival benefit over second-line chemotherapy.
+Atezolizumab and pembrolizumab have been tested in phase III trials, and improved survival over second-line chemotherapy was recorded for pembrolizumab.

 Atezolizumab: